greenelab/deep-review/sections/04_study.md

 needs to be closely considered, given that a "promoter" or "enhancer" may only be putative or dependent on the experimental method or context of identification.
 Else we risk building detectors not for CREs but putative CREs.
-Although most work in this area current focuses on predicting the 1D location of enhancers, modeling 3D chromatin conformations, enhancer-promoter interactions [@doi:10.1101/085241], and enhancer-target gene interactions will be critical for understanding transcriptional regulation.
+Although most deep learning studies in this area currently focus on predicting the 1D location of enhancers, modeling 3D chromatin conformations, enhancer-promoter interactions [@doi:10.1101/085241], and enhancer-target gene interactions will be critical for understanding transcriptional regulation.

 ### Micro-RNA binding